Skip to main content

 serial_number | The serial number of your electricity meter

-energy_flow_direction | Shows if this channel records import (I) or export (X) Import is electricity you consume.
+energy_direction | Shows if this channel records import or export.
+Import is electricity you consume.
 Export is electricity you export to the grid e.g. solar.

-register_content_code | Signifies the type of register (e.g. CN = Controlled, UN = Uncontrolled, D = Day, N = Night, IN = Inclusive)
+register_content_code | Signifies the type of register (e.g. CN = Controlled, UN = Uncontrolled, D = Day, N = Night, IN = Inclusive, EG = Export)

 period_of_availability | How many hours per day this register is available, and recording

-read_start | Date and time of start of reading
+read_start | Date and time of start of the reading period.

-read_end | Date and time of end of reading
+read_end | Date and time of end of reading period (30 minutes after the read_start).

 Consumption information is unique to each consumer, so the data allows for tailored analysis rather than analysis based on a standard profile.